 “Physicians don’t know enough about the gut, which is our biggest immune system organ,” says gastroenterologist Donald Kirby, M.D., director of the Center for Human Nutrition at the Cleveland Clinic.

-Doctors are not taught about “leaky gut” during their medical school training.
+They do not teach doctors about “leaky gut” during their medical school training.
 There is no current training about how leaky gut contributes to illness, nor what triggers leaky gut.

-Even if you did get a “diagnosis” of leaky gut, it requires exploring what caused leaky gut, what problems leaky gut is causing to your body, and how to repair and heal your gut.
+Even if you have been diagnosed with leaky gut, it requires exploring what caused leaky gut, what problems leaky gut is causing to your body, and how to repair and heal your gut.

 Testing for Leaky Gut

-There are a few tests that can tell us if there is evidence of leaky gut, however, a confirmatory test is often not necessary, unless lifestyle and nutrition changes have not been able to improve health and more exact information is needed.
-We have several functional tests we can utilize to help us get to the root cause of leaky gut and an impaired immune system.
+There are a few tests that can tell us if there is evidence of leaky gut, however, a confirmatory test is often unnecessary, unless lifestyle and nutrition changes could not improve health and more exact information is needed.
+We have several functional tests we can use to help us get to the root cause of leaky gut and an impaired immune system.

-You have the opportunity to impact your health by what you do, by what you think and what you are exposed to.– Kara Dowdall, MS, Certified Functional Medicine Practitioner
+You affect your health by what you do, by what you think and what you are exposed to.– Kara Dowdall, MS, Certified Functional Medicine Practitioner

 How to Heal Your Gut

-The great news is that if we focus on identifying what is challenging the gut and then healing and repairing the gut, we can promote a healthy barrier.
-A healthy gut promotes strong immunity and also a healthy brain!
+The brilliant news is that if we focus on identifying what is challenging the gut and then healing and repairing the gut, we can promote a healthy barrier.
+A healthy gut promotes strong immunity, and also a healthy brain!
 Factors that promote a healthy barrier include:

 - A healthy anti-inflammatory diet with adequate fiber